ajs17/memills/content/people/mills-edward-hallock-1819-family/features/mills-home-brooktondale.md

 The mid-2000’s real estate listing indicated the home was built in 1865, although I can’t confirm that.
 As noted in the deed descriptions, the Mills' home was originally part of the grist mill property next door, what is presently Dalebrook Apartments.
 Over the years, the grist mill lot was subdivided several times.

-The foundation of Dalebrook (and it is my understanding the mill stone, etc. within the basement) is what survives today of the grist mill structure.
+The roof and foundation of Dalebrook (and it is my understanding the mill stone, etc. within the basement) are what survives today of the grist mill structure.
 Still present in the stone foundation are rings that horses were tied to while wagons were loaded and unloaded in the upper basement level.
 Evidence of the mill pond and the course of the mill race can still be seen in the landscape in 2022.

 {{% fig "mills-home/1959-12-19-The-Ithaca-Journal-Ithaca-NY-p12" "500" /%}}